Microck/micr.dev/README.md

 basically an index.

 i made it because a lot of people thought the 3d site froze or crashed before realizing it just needed a few extra seconds.
-this solves that. one link, no waiting, no gpu drama.
+this solves that. one link, no waiting.

 # micr.dev/about
 <img width="1843" height="983" alt="Screenshot_1325" src="https://github.com/user-attachments/assets/b0be87e9-e013-48db-94c0-17dfb1037adb" />